esa-esdl/esdl-core/doc/story1.rst

     cdata         = joinVars(cdata);

 Here starts the actual processing step.
-Note that each function call has the result of the previous call as its argument.
+Note that each function call has the result of the previous call as its input argument.
 The following processing steps are applied:

--  gap Filling with the mean seasonal cycle
+-  gap-filling with information from the mean seasonal cycle
 -  calculating anomalies, i.e. subtract the mean seasonal cycle
 -  normalize the different variables to unit variance
--  caculate recurrence scores to detect outliers
+-  calculate recurrence scores to detect outliers

 .. code:: julia